RinMinase/anidb/README.md

 ## Introduction
-This project uses Preact (Faster & Leaner React) with Vite and deployed to Netlify using Circle CI
+This project uses Preact (Faster & Leaner React) with Vite and deployed to Netlify

 ## Getting Started